Ryan Tubridy: Birth and education

-Ancestry
+Parents and wider family

+One of five children, Tubridy's siblings are Judith, Niall, Rachel and Garrett; he also has two half-sisters from his father's second marriage.
+His father, Patrick Tubridy of Blackrock, who died in January 2013, was a psychiatrist, working at the St John of God campus in Stillorgan, and the only son of the Fianna Fáil TD Seán Tubridy (1897–1939).
+Seán Tubridy was the only son of Patrick Tubridy (1869–1920) and Jane Waldron (born 1868).
+Tubridy's mother is Catherine (née Andrews), whose father, Todd Andrews, was a prominent associate of Fianna Fáil founder Éamon de Valera and held a number of posts in semi-state companies.

-One of five children, Tubridy's siblings are Judith, Niall, Rachel and Garrett.
-Niall is a Professor of Clinical Medicine and one of the country's leading neurologists.
+Of his siblings, Niall is a professor of Clinical Medicine and one of the country's leading neurologists.
 Garrett ran unsuccessfully for the Pembroke-Rathmines ward of Dublin City Council at the 2009 local elections.
 During the election campaign Ryan was advised against making public appearances alongside his brother.

-His father, Patrick Tubridy of Blackrock, who died in January 2013, was a medical practitioner and the only son of the Fianna Fáil TD Seán Tubridy (1897–1939).
-Seán Tubridy was the only son of Patrick Tubridy (1869–1920) and Jane Waldron (born 1868).

-Tubridy's mother is Catherine (née Andrews), whose father, Todd Andrews, was a prominent associate of Fianna Fáil founder Éamon de Valera and held a number of posts in semi-state companies.
 A maternal uncle, Niall Andrews, was a TD and MEP, while another maternal uncle, David Andrews, was an Irish Government minister.
 Two of his first cousins, Barry Andrews and Chris Andrews, have also sat in Dáil Éireann as Fianna Fáil TDs, the former being a Minister of State for Children in the coalition government of Brian Cowen, since then becoming chief executive of aid charity GOAL, while the latter was re-elected to Dáil Éireann as a Sinn Féin member in 2020.
-Another first cousin, David Andrews Jr, is a comedian who works under the pseudonym of David McSavage.
+Another first cousin, David Andrews Jnr, is a comedian who works under the pseudonym of David McSavage.
+Following Tubridy's departure from The Late Late Show, McSavage publicly criticised him for never having him as a guest in his 14 years as host.
+McSavage regularly appeared as a guest under Tubridy's predecessor Pat Kenny.
+Tubridy also claims actor Tom Cruise as a distant relation through marriage.